-Enclosed is FINAL Permit Number 1050223-012-AV for the operation of the Tiger Bay Cogeneration Facility located at 3219 State Road 630 West, Ft.
+Enclosed is FINAL Permit Number 1050223-010-AV for the operation of the Tiger Bay Cogeneration Facility located at 3219 State Road 630 East, Ft.
 Meade, Polk County, issued pursuant to Chapter 403, Florida Statutes (F.S.).

-Any party to this order (permit) has the right to seek judicial review of it under Section 120.68 of the Florida Statutes, by the filing of a Notice of Appeal pursuant to Rule 9.110 of the Florida Rules of Appellate Procedure, with the clerk of the Department of Environmental Protection in the Office of General Counsel, 3900 Commonwealth Boulevard, Mail Station #35, Tallahassee, Florida, 32399-3000, and by filing a copy of the Notice of Appeal accompanied by the applicable filing fees with the appropriate District Court of Appeal.
-The Notice of Appeal must be filed within thirty days from the date this notice is filed with the clerk of the Department.
+Any party to this order (permit) has the right to seek judicial review of the permit pursuant to Section 120.68, F.S., by the filing of a Notice of Appeal pursuant to Rule 9.110, Florida Rules of Appellate Procedure, with the Clerk of the permitting authority in the Legal Office; and by filing a copy of the Notice of Appeal accompanied by the applicable filing fees with the appropriate District Court of Appeal.
+The Notice of Appeal must be filed within 30 (thirty) days from the date this Notice is filed with the Clerk of the permitting authority.